IGJoshua/sotygeha/README.md

 As a part of this change, the grammar of the BAI clause changes such that it matches the grammar of a sumti, and is viable any place a sumti is viable.

+## NAhE (and NAhE+BO) -> BAI
+The selma'o NAhE, as well as the pseudo-selma'o NAhE+BO, have both been merged into the selma'o BAI.

+When placed before a sumti, it has the semantics of NAhE+BO.
+When placed before a selbri or followed by KU, it applies the effect of the NAhE to the main selbri in the contained bridi, with the usual left-to-right scope rules.
+Terminator: LUhU, as with all other selma'o merged into BAI.

+Note that NAhE+BO has already become redundant to plain NAhE under zantufa.
+Here both have become redundant.

+## JAI -> BAI
+The selma'o JAI has been merged into the selma'o BAI.

+This is possible because of how zantufa allows for compound tags, e.g. bai bau, parsed as follows:

+    (bai bau KU) (jo'au zantufa)
+    (bai KU bau KU) (jo'au catni)

+The semantics of jai is still the same as before.
+When placed before a selbri or followed by KU in a compound tag with another BAI (which can itself be a compound tag), it moves the old x1 of its bridi to fai and replaces it with the tagged place.
+When on its own, it assumes tu'a to be the other BAI.

+## CEI -> SEI
+The selma'o CEI has been merged into the selma'o SEI.

+CEI has only one member, and its only use is to appear in a bridi followed by a selbri of the broda-series.
+It is clear that this grammar corresponds to that of SEI.
+No change to semantics.

+## VUhU -> JOI
+The selma'o VUhU has been merged into the selma'o JOI.

+JOI is already possible with the syntax of VUhU in mekso under zantufa, and JOI can already be controlled by PEhO and FUhA in these mekso.
+This change simplifies this further by allowing VUhU as non-logical connectives outside mekso, in phrases such as

+    ti su'i ta

+PEhO and FUhA remain mekso-exclusive.
+Operators of arity other than 2 are still handled the old-school way using zi'o and ge'a.

 ## List of eliminated selma'o

 The following is a list of all selma'o in the standard (CLL) Lojban grammar.